D4V3Z02/4ConnectAI/README.md

   - <kbd>←</kbd> and <kbd>→</kbd> moves the chip respectively to the left and to the right
   - <kbd>↓</kbd> drops the chip in the selected column
   - <kbd>↵</kbd> starts a new game when one is finished

-## Credits

-- EpocDotFr for letting me use his existing source code and assets